 Whether your dream vacation involves trekking through ancient ruins or sunbathing on foreign shores, odds are it doesn’t come cheap.
 In fact, pricey hotel room rates, coupled with sky-high airfare and other fees, cause many people to put their travel dreams on permanent hold.
 However, there are ways to see the world without spending a bundle.

-The creator of the site Club Thrifty, Holly Johnson blogs about saving money while traveling.
-In fact, she regularly takes several annual trips with her husband or her entire family in tow.
+The creator of the site Club Thrifty, Holly Johnson, blogs about saving money while traveling.
+In fact, she regularly takes several annual trips with her husband or her entire family.
 And, she pays next to nothing for these vacations, largely thanks to points earned through her credit card rewards.

 Here are some tips for choosing the right rewards programs so you can see the world and travel for free.

 Many major hotel chains and airlines have loyalty programs that let members earn points for booking hotel rooms and flights.
 Once you have enough points, you can redeem them for free flights or hotel stays.

 “I’m a member of Southwest Airlines’ Rapid Rewards loyalty program,” said Johnson.
 “I fly about three times a year and typically earn enough points to score at least one free flight.
 Rapid Rewards — and other airline loyalty programs — also allow members to earn points when booking rental cars and hotel rooms with their partners and by making purchases from retail partners on their online shopping malls.”

 Johnson belongs to almost all of the hotel and loyalty programs available because they are free to join and offer perks beyond points, such as free WiFi and room upgrades.

 You likely won’t earn points as quickly through loyalty programs as you can through rewards credit cards, however.
 But if you’re worried about racking up debt with credit cards, the loyalty programs might be better for you.
 You can accumulate points much faster if you simultaneously use rewards cards and join the best loyalty programs.